rust-lang/rust/doc/rust.md

 from outside the source file: either by an explicit `source_directive` in a referencing crate file, or by the filename of the source file itself.

 A source file that contains a `main` function can be compiled to an executable.
-If a `main` function is present, its return type must be [`nil`](#primitive-types) and it must take no arguments.
+If a `main` function is present, its return type must be [`unit`](#primitive-types) and it must take no arguments.

 # Items and attributes